blueskyletters/blueskyletters.github.io/_posts/2020-08-09-the-world-through-the-eyes-of-books.md

 * Mornings in Jenin by Susan Abulhawa (Palestine)
 * Anna Karenina by Leo Tolstoy (Russia)

-I will keep on collecting books from other places.
-In fact, I have made a list of books from each country and will share it with you all later.
+Have you read books from other countries.
+Suggest me some good books in the comments below :)